 - Patellar luxation

 These dogs are known for their even temperament.
-They have a very fun-loving personality and their traits make them an excellent family dog.
+They have very fun-loving personalities and their traits make them excellent family dogs.
 They are gentle with children and enjoy playing together.
 However, while most Peagles are like Beagles in this regard, there are a few that are more like their Pekingese parent and don’t like the rougher way some children may handle them.

 Many Peagles are less trusting of strangers.
 They often bark when they see an unknown or untrusted person.
 Some of them may also engage in behaviors to chase people or other animals.